-So what use is that? a.
+q.)
+So what use is this?a.)
 Integrity checks

-- You can run many megabytes of data through MD5 and still get only 128 bits to check - An attacker cannot feasibly modify your file and leave it with the same MD5 checksum - Gives your document a unique "fingerprint"
+- You can run many megabytes of data through MD5 and still get only 128 bits to check.
+It's fast. - You can run many megabytes of data through SHA-1 and still get only 160 bits to check.
+It's slower, but more secure. - An attacker cannot feasibly modify your file and leave it with the same checksum.

+Gives your document a unique "fingerprint"

-Even with the recent attack, at best the attacker could add some corruption and leave the MD5sum unchanged.
+Even with the recent attack, at best the attacker could add some corruption and leave th D5sum unchanged.
 They could not insert any data of their own choosing.